Sheikh Jarrah: Ottoman Empire

-Jordanian and Israeli control
+British Mandate

+In 1918 the Sheikh Jarrah quarter of the Sheikh Jarrah nahiya contained about 30 houses.

 Sheikh Jarrah in a 2018 United Nations map; the yellow area is the built up Palestinian area north of the Old City.
 The Israeli settlements of Givat HaMivtar, Ma'alot Dafna and French Hill are shown to the north-west and north east.